-- 1. Coach houses are permitted on a lot used for a single-family dwelling that is a minimum of 6,500 square feet in lot area. - 2.
-A coach house must be located in a detached garage on the upper floor, above parking spaces located on the ground level.
-A detached garage with a coach house is subject to all standards of item N below, applicable to detached garages. - 3.
-No more than one coach house is allowed per lot and only one dwelling unit may be located in a coach house. - 4.
-No additional parking is required for a coach house. - 5.
+1. Coach houses are permitted on a lot used for a single-family dwelling that is a minimum of 6,500 square feet in lot area.

+2. A coach house must be located in a detached garage on the upper floor, above parking spaces located on the ground level.
+A detached garage with a coach house is subject to all standards of item N below, applicable to detached garages.

+3. No more than one coach house is allowed per lot and only one dwelling unit may be located in a coach house.

+- 4. No additional parking is required for a coach house. - 5.
 New coach houses built after the effective date of this Ordinance must comply with the following: - a.
-New coach houses will be reviewed by the Zoning Administrator to ensure it relates to the design of the principal building. - b.
+New coach houses must be designed to relate to the design of the principal building. - b.
 New coach houses cannot exceed the height of the principal building.